TutorialStrategiesPrivacy PolicyTerms of ServiceAbout

 Locked Pair

-If two suspects can only occupy the same two rows or columns, no other suspect can use those positions — eliminate every other suspect from those rows or columns.
+If two characters can only occupy the same two rows or columns, no other character can use those positions — eliminate every other character from those rows or columns.

 Example 1